 One inside, you’ll see the enormous Christmas tree.
 Van’s father had the idea to have a giant Christmas tree inside the restaurant.
-However, Van came up with the idea of decorating every room in The Angus Barn in a separate theme for Christmas.
+However, Van came up with the idea of decorating every room in The Angus Barn with a separate theme for Christmas.
 Now, they rotate the themes every year for every room.
 This individual attention towards Christmas led to elves peeking from trees, Christmas trees hanging upside down, and even a train that went straight through the main tree for Christmas.
 The train is so famous that it’s now a permanent part of the decor.

 Decorating the Barn begins a month before Christmas, but coming up with ideas for it happens throughout the year.
 In some ways, everyone at The Angus Barn always has Christmas at the back of their mind.

 Getting a reservation at The Angus Barn for Christmas isn’t easy.
 Your best bet is to call now or as far in advance as you can and ask for a reservation.
 We tried to make a reservation in June for December with no luck.
-However, we were able to get in after Christmas and before the decorations and festivity had ended.
+However, we could get in after Christmas and before the decorations and festivity had ended.

 The decorations stay up until the middle of January, so even if you can’t get in before Christmas, I still recommend you go during the Christmas season.

 The Angus Barn holds sentimental value to most of its customers.
 They know their parents or grandparents have sat at the same table once upon a time.

 The Angus Barn Awards

 However, these awards prove The Angus Barn’s dedication to continuing to be one of the best restaurants in the United States.
-If the restaurant continues its way under Van, it will inevitably continue to collect more well-earned awards.
+If the restaurant continues under Van, it will inevitably continue to collect more well-earned awards.

 The Angus Barn Menu